CrestfallenLARP/cfldangerden/content/en/rules/_index.md

 ## Magic

 Magic in Crestfallen is controlled by the acquisition and use of Energy.
 This is a generic term as the players can determine what their source of Energy may be.
-Some basic concepts that characters are free to use include familial bonds, traumatic events, rigorous study, experimental magics, experimental surgeries, and teacher/student relations.
+Some basic concepts that characters are free to use include

+- familial bonds
+- traumatic events
+- rigorous study
+- experimental magics
+- experimental surgeries
+- teacher/student relations.

-The magic system will always work in the follow ways, regardless of how the character views magic in game.
+The magic system will always work in the following ways, regardless of how the character views magic in game.

-##### Gaining Spells
+### Gaining Spells

-Every time a character purchases Energy with CP, they gain access to a new basic spell from the spell list.
+Every time a character purchases [Energy\*]({{< ref "/rules/skills/#energy" >}}) with CP, they gain access to a new basic spell from the [spell list]({{< ref "/rules/spells" >}}).
 This spell is added to the spells known section of the character sheet.

+#### Creating New Spells

 Additionally, a character may create a new spell.
 To do so, the player must contact the plot staff between events to discuss what their new spell will do, determine its Energy Cost, and decide if the spell will be prototype or added directly to the rules system.
 A character may only have one prototype spell at a time.
 This spell is being tested and may only be used that character.
 Prototype spells cannot be copied, turned into items, or be taught to other characters.
 Every year, Prototype spells will be reviewed and voted on by the player base to decide if they will be included to the permanent spell list, discarded, or revised for additional testing.
 Once a spell is approved for use, the creator is given an Approved Project Design card.
 This allows the character to add the spell to their spells known, teach the spell to other characters for addition into their spells known, and/or grant access to the guilds to distribute the spell to other characters.

-##### Casting a Spell
+### Casting a Spell

 Before casting a spell, a character must have an open hand with a spell physrep in it and enough spell energy to cast the spell.
 Spell energy is represented by wooden tongue depressors that are acquired from Logistics at the beginning of game or when recovered.
 The character then says the spells incantation, breaks the appropriate amount of energy, and either touches or throws the physrep at the intended target.
 A spell cast via touch may be resisted by the target with the appropriate call of “Resist”.
 A thrown spell that hits the target, including any items that the target was carrying or wearing at the beginning of the incantation must take the spell effect.
 Following this, the Energy/Spell is spent and may then be recovered.
 Please note, that if the incantation is not completed or said properly, then the Energy/Spell has not been spent and may be attempted again.
 Players may create their own spell incantations with a minimum of 5 words, but must include the spell name/effect as the last statement of the incantation.

-##### Recovering Energy
+### Recovering Energy

 Once a character has used Energy through the casting of a spell, they may then take time to rest and recover the spent Energy.
 To do so the player must take part in a restful activity tied to their viewpoint on magic.
 Examples of these activities include but are not limited to the following: Meditation, Study, Reading, and Napping.
 A character recovers 1 Energy for every 30 minutes spent completing these activities.
 Items and Plot Effects may exist that increase or decrease the amount of time spent to recover Energy or increases or decreases the amount of Energy that can be recovered at one time.
 There are also Items that can instantly restore Energy to a Character.
 A Character may only benefit from these Items once per event.
 Recovered energy must be tracked on the character sheet and physreps will be supplied by logistics once completed.

-### Currency
+## Currency

 **Leaves –** These are the main money source within Crestfallen.
 Leaves were originally created through an Alchemical and Enchantment technique that solidified Essence inside of a trees leaves.
 This made them highly sought after.
 100 leaves may be turned in during the course of an event to gain 1 bonus CP or 500 leaves may be turning in once a year to gain 1 bonus Essence.
 Please note that players are restricted to how many bonus CP they may gain during the course of an event.